Create instances

 Simultaneous multithreading

-Simultaneous multithreading (SMT) on Cloud SQL for SQL Server enables you to run two virtual CPUs (vCPUs) as independent, separate threads on one physical core.
+Simultaneous multithreading (SMT) on Cloud SQL for SQL Server lets you run two virtual CPUs (vCPUs) as independent, separate threads on one physical core.
 SMT is enabled by default; however, you can disable it, and this might reduce your licensing costs.

 Disabling SMT might impact your instance performance.
 To understand the impact of disabling SMT on your instance's performance, we recommend that you perform load testing on your instance.